 There are many options for rental units and you can get decent-sized three-bedroom apartments for bigger families that can be rented for RM2,000.

 The nearest town is Cyberjaya, a high-tech city that was developed at the same time as Putrajaya.
 It is a key area of the Multimedia Super Corridor (MSC) and was meant to be a special zone for tech and multinational companies.
-With convenient access to major highways, the following neighbourhoods are easily accessible:
+Not the ideal neighbourhood for you?
+Check out the other popular neighbourhoods in the Klang Valley that may be more to your tastes!

 Putrajaya has grown from being merely an administrative capital that people go to for official matters to being a sought-after township with self-sufficient amenities and infrastructure.
 It is easily accessible from Kuala Lumpur and has more wide-open spaces compared to matured townships, offering a better quality of life.